 - amorphous silicon: "spread" panels are made of amorphous silicon with high energizing power and presented in flexible strips allowing a perfect architectural integration.

-The five largest companies manufacturing photovoltaic cells share 60% of the world market.
-They include Japanese companies Sharp and Kyocera, US companies BP Solar and Astropower, and Germany's RWE Schott Solar.
-Japan produces nearly half of the world's photovoltaic cells.
+The five largest firms manufacturing photovoltaic cells share 60% of the world market.
+These are the Japanese companies Sharp and Kyocera, the American companies BP Solar and Astropower, and the German RWE Schott Solar.
+Japan produces almost half of the world's photovoltaic cells.

 Currently the main areas of use are isolated dwellings but also for scientific devices such as seismographs.

-- Source of renewable energy because inexhaustible on a human scale,
+- Renewable energy source because inexhaustible on a human scale,

 Example of isolated site supply, a seismograph powered by photovoltaic panel of the Soufriere volcano in Guadeloupe.

 - Photovoltaic cost is high because it comes from high technology,

-- cost depends on the peak power, the current cost of the watt peak is about 3,5 € is about 550 € / m² of solar cells,
+- cost depends on the peak power, the current cost of the peak watt is around 3,5 € or around 550 € / m² of solar cells,

-- the current yield of the photovoltaic cells remains rather low (about 10% for the general public) and thus delivers only a weak power,
+- the current yield of photovoltaic cells remains quite low (around 10% for the general public) and therefore only delivers a low power,

 - market very limited but in development

-- the storage of electricity is very difficult with current technologies (very high cost of batteries),
+- the storage of electricity is something very difficult with current technologies (very high econological cost of batteries),

 - Lifetime: 20 to 25 years, after the silicon "crystalizes" and renders the cell unusable,

-- manufacturing pollution: some studies claim that the energy used to manufacture cells is never profitable during the 20 years of production,
+- pollution during manufacturing: some studies claim that the energy used to manufacture the cells is never profitable during the 20 years of production,

 - likewise at the end of life: the recycling of cells poses environmental problems.